-We have audited the accompanying financial statements of the general fund, water fund, sewer fund, library fund and capital projects fund of the City of Cohoes, New York, as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the City of Cohoes, New York's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the general fund, water fund, sewer fund, library fund and capital projects fund of the City of Cohoes, New York, as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the City of Cohoes, New York's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the general fund, water fund, sewer fund, library fund and capital projects fund of the City of Cohoes, New York as of December 31, 2021, and the respective changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the general fund, water fund, sewer fund, library fund and capital projects fund of the City of Cohoes, New York as of December 31, 2022, and the respective changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-Basis for Opinion
+Basis for Opinions

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America (GAAS) and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of the City of Cohoes, New York and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audit.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.
+We believe that the audits evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinions.